samstarling/phantomvis/README.md

 Serves slides as HTML.
 Based on the popular Sinatra framework.
 In this project, it's really just an example.
-You could use whatever you like to serve up slides - as the `capturer` just points at URLs.
+You could use whatever you like to serve up slides, because the `capturer` just points at URLs.

 #### capturer

-Captures slides as images of various sizes, and saves them to disk.
+Captures the slide template you make, and uses PhantomJS to render them as images in the sizes that you specify.
+These images are then saved to disk.
+Templates can be given a TTL, after which they are regenerated.
+This is useful for dynamic slides – such as 'Now Playing'.

 #### uploader